bank-vaults/bank-vaults/docs/backup/README.md

 kubectl create namespace velero
 ```

-Install Velero (in this example we use AWS):
+Install Velero with [Restic](https://restic.net/) so we get PV snapshots as well (in this example we use AWS), I have created a bucket called `bank-vaults-velero` in the Stockholm region beforehand:

 ```bash
 BUCKET=bank-vaults-velero